 What is the Victorian Human Rights Charter?

-The human rights protected by the Charter are divided into four categories: freedom, respect, equality and dignity.
+The human rights protected by the Charter are divided into 4 categories: freedom, respect, equality and dignity.

 Freedom

-- Freedom of thought, conscience, religion & belief.
+- Right to freedom of thought, conscience, religion and belief.

 - Right to peaceful assembly and freedom of association.